Critical phenomena in higher curvature charged AdS black holes: Critical exponents and scaling hypothesis

 In thermodynamics, the theory of phase transition plays a crucial role to understand the behavior of a thermodynamic system.
 The behavior of thermodynamic quantities near the critical point(s) of phase transition gives a considerable amount of information about the system.
 The behavior of a thermodynamic system near the critical point(s) is usually studied by means of a set of indices known as the critical exponents\cite{Hankey,Stanley}.
 These are generally denoted by a set of Greek letters: $ \alpha,\,\beta,\,\gamma,\,\delta,\,\phi,\,\psi,\,\eta,\,\nu $.
 The critical exponents describe the nature of singularities in various measurable thermodynamic quantities near the critical point(s).

 In this section we aim to determine the first six static critical exponents ($ \alpha,\,\beta,\,\gamma,\,\delta,\,\phi,\,\psi $).
+For this purpose we shall follow the method discussed in Refs.\cite{DR2, Bibhas, DR1}.
 We shall then discuss about the static scaling laws and static scaling hypothesis.
 We shall determine the other two critical exponents ($ \nu $ and $ \eta $) from two additional scaling laws.

 \begin{flushleft} \textit{\textbf{Critical exponent $ \alpha $:}} \end{flushleft} In order to determine the critical exponent $ \alpha $ which is associated with the singularity of $ C_{Q} $ near the critical points $ r_{i} $ ($ i=1,\,2 $), we choose a point in the infinitesimal neighborhood of $ r_{i} $ as,